Gurubase/gurubase-widget/README.md

 The widget automatically fetches the following configuration options from the backend:

-- `mainColor`
+- `data-bg-color`
-- `logoUrl`
+- `data-icon-url`
-- `name`
+- `data-name`

 > You can override these values by passing them as given in the Installation section.

 The widget can be customized through the following configuration options:

-- `mainColor`: Change the primary color of the widget.
+- `data-bg-color`: Change the primary color of the widget.
-- `logoUrl`: Change the logo displayed in the widget.
+- `data-icon-url`: Change the logo displayed in the widget.
-- `name`: Change the name displayed in the widget.
+- `data-name`: Change the name displayed in the widget.
-- `buttonText`: Change the text displayed on the chat button.
+- `data-text`: Change the text displayed on the chat button.
-- `margins`: Change the margins of the chat button.
+- `data-margins`: Change the margins of the chat button.
-- `lightMode`: Change the mode of the widget.
+- `data-light-mode`: Change the mode of the widget.

 #### Examples